 In the case of legitimate request the certification authority removes the certificate from the Certificate Revocation List and the certificate becomes a valid certificate, which was before the suspension.
-The period of the suspension cannot be longer than 7 days.
-After this period a suspended certificate shall be revoked.
+If the reasons for suspension are confirmed, the certificate is revoked without the possibility of cancelling this operation.

-If the qualified certificate has been revoked during the period of suspension or after 7 days of suspension, then the date of the certificate revocation is the same as the suspension beginning date

-(that means, it cannot be the date of the end of suspension).
+If the qualified certificate has been revoked during the period of suspension then the date of the certificate revocation is the same as the suspension beginning date (that means, it cannot be the date of the end of suspension).